Security Awareness For Our Guests

 For further information on prohibited items and weapons, refer Carry-on Baggage.

 If you are flying with us, or just seeing someone off at the boarding gate, you will enter a restricted area known as a sterile area.
 A sterile area is a controlled area of the airport in which personnel are not permitted to have in their possession any prohibited items or weapons.
 In order to be permitted into the sterile area, you and your possessions must be screened and cleared at the screening point prior to entry.
 This may be conducted by a number of different methods.
 If you have special needs or believe that you are in possession of an object that may cause concern, please inform the security personnel.
-In the event that you are carrying a laptop computer, you will be required to remove the computer from your bag when passing through the screening point.

 If you are in possession of a prohibited item or weapon, you will be asked to either make alternative arrangements for the article or you must surrender it to the security personnel.
 Refusal to subject yourself or your property to the screening process will result in you not being permitted into the sterile area.
 We appreciate your patience and co-operation with this process that is imperative to the overall security of the airport and aircraft.